Beyond Chunks and Graphs: Retrieval-Augmented Generation through Triplet-Driven Thinking: Experiments

 \subsection{More Iteration Results}

-This analysis examines the average number of retrieval iterations required by T²RAG and IRCoT to answer a query on the 2Wiki dataset, varying the number of retrieved chunks (top-$k$) per iteration.
+This analysis examines the average number of retrieval iterations required by T$^2$RAG and IRCoT to answer a query on the 2Wiki dataset, varying the number of retrieved chunks (top-$k$) per iteration.

-A key observation from the data is that \textbf{T²RAG consistently saves on the number of retrieval iterations compared to IRCoT}, particularly when retrieving fewer documents per step ($k$ = 2 or 3).
-For instance, with $k$ = 2, T²RAG requires an average of only 1.54 iterations, whereas IRCoT needs 1.85 iterations---a reduction of approximately 17\%.
-This suggests that T²RAG's method of decomposing a query into structured triplets allows for a more direct and efficient path to resolving the query, requiring fewer rounds of retrieval to gather the necessary context.
+A key observation from the data is that \textbf{T$^2$RAG consistently saves on the number of retrieval iterations compared to IRCoT}, particularly when retrieving fewer documents per step ($k$ = 2 or 3).
+For instance, with $k$ = 2, T$^2$RAG requires an average of only 1.54 iterations, whereas IRCoT needs 1.85 iterations---a reduction of approximately 17\%.
+This suggests that T$^2$RAG's method of decomposing a query into structured triplets allows for a more direct and efficient path to resolving the query, requiring fewer rounds of retrieval to gather the necessary context.

 The results challenge the simple assumption that retrieving fewer chunks per iteration (a smaller $k$) would necessarily lead to a higher number of total iterations.
-For T²RAG, the number of iterations remains relatively stable and low, fluctuating between 1.54 and 1.73 without a clear trend.
+For T$^2$RAG, the number of iterations remains relatively stable and low, fluctuating between 1.54 and 1.73 without a clear trend.
 For IRCoT, the relationship is even more complex; as $k$ increases from 4 to 6, the number of iterations surprisingly \textit{decreases} significantly.
 This indicates that the effectiveness of the retrieved chunks is more important than the sheer quantity.
-T²RAG's focused retrieval, guided by placeholders in triplets, appears to acquire high-quality context more reliably, making it less dependent on the $k$ value and more efficient overall.
+T$^2$RAG's focused retrieval, guided by placeholders in triplets, appears to acquire high-quality context more reliably, making it less dependent on the $k$ value and more efficient overall.